A Brief History

 Hart, to support her 2003 release, Leave the Light On,

-this hard-hitting ensemble, she remains close to them and is a huge fan.
+as a background singer.
+Although Kacee is no longer part of this hard-hitting ensemble, she remains close to them and is a huge fan.

 Joe Cocker